samumantha/2021-03-17-testing-hackathon/right_column.md

-### Who the course is for
+### Who the event is for

 Are you doing any of these things below:
 - You write scripts to process data.
 - You change scripts written by your colleagues.
 - You write code that is used in research by you or others.

-If yes, then this course is for you.
-This is not designed for "professional code developers" or computer scientists.
+If yes, then this mini-hackathon is for you.
+We w

-If you develop research code and you know all the tools already, join us as a helper!
-It's fun, and you always learn something new about a subject by teaching it.

 ### How to join

 We are normally limited by number of helpers, thus:

 - Anyone may register as a learner, we will try to take as many as we can.
-- Or you can register as a helper.
-If you are somewhat comfortable with these tools, you can be a helper! (see below)
+- Or you can register as a mentor.
+If you are somewhat comfortable with software testing in one or more languages, you can be a helper! (see below)
-- Register as a team, one helper and 4-6 learners.
+- Register as a team, one mentor and 4-6 learners.
   - We will accept all complete teams.
   - Everyone on the team must register separately.
   - Decide some team name, and when registering, everone enter this